-Cancer Research Training Award Fellow Sought for Virtual Tissue Repository and Natural Language Processing Pilot Projects
+Cancer Research Training Award Fellow Sought for Public Health Informatics Projects and Project Management

-The Cancer Research Training Award (CRTA) fellow will function within the Data Quality, Analysis and Interpretation Branch (DQAIB) as an integral member of the Virtual Tissue Repository (VTR) team and other teams (Quality Audits, Recurrence) working on NLP projects.
-As part of the VTR Team, he/she will work with staff on projects related to the mission of DQAIB, particularly as that mission relates to projects on genomics and biospecimens by maintaining and building information databases; evaluating information from specimen tracking; integrating information from submitted clinicopathologic data and treatment information, automated digital image analysis obtained from whole slide images, and clinical outcomes; and being a key member of the analytical team.
-He/she will also function as an integral member of teams working on NLP projects within SRP by analyzing extracted data and identifying tools and methods to more efficiently capture detailed information from currently collected electronic reports and planning for the integration of other key electronic data sources, such as radiology dictations, pathology reports, and digital whole slide images.
+The Cancer Research Training Award (CRTA) fellow will function within the Data Quality, Analysis and Interpretation Branch (DQAIB) as an integral member of teams for the Virtual Tissue Repository (VTR), the Whole Slide Imaging Pilot, and the Unified Tumor Morphology Database Project.
+As part of these teams, he/she will work with staff on projects related to the mission of DQAIB, particularly as that mission relates to projects on genomics and biospecimens by maintaining and building and working with relational information databases; evaluating information from specimen tracking; integrating information from submitted clinicopathologic data and treatment information, automated digital image analysis obtained from whole slide images, and clinical outcomes; and being a key member of the analytical team.
+The fellow will also gain experience in project management within the federal government by supporting these three initiatives.

 Day-to-day activities of this full-time position include, but are not limited to: